How is LeadAbroad responding to COVID-19?

 Why should my child study abroad?

 There are many benefits to studying abroad – personal growth and development, resume building, creating a global mindset and standing out in job interviews.
 We hear over and over again from parents that their student returned home from our program with a new sense of purpose, perspective and maturity.
 We would love to talk with you about the ways one of our programs can benefit your student specifically.
-Schedule a time here.
+Give us a call at 404.720.5657.

 Why should my child study abroad with LeadAbroad?